MattterSteege/DynamicGrid/README.md

 C -- limit reached --> B
 C -- limit not reached --> D
 ```

 * the query parser is case insensitive, so `name == 'John'` is the same as `Name == 'John'`
 * Make sure that the query is formatted correctly, since the query parser is not (always) able to handle incorrect queries.
 * Make sure that the most specific queries are at the beginning of the query, the next query will be executed on the result of the previous query.
 So `name == 'John' and age > 20` is faster than `age > 20 and name == 'John'` since there are less John's than people over 20.
+* Get the fastest result by setting `engine.UseDataEnumeration` to false and `engine.UseDataIndexing` to true.
+This will use a different method to search the data, but will be faster (1000 rows: 11.5 queries per second vs 8.2 per second).